 (f) painting contractor (company).

+[Regulation 6 amended in Gazette 12 Mar 2012 p.
+990-1.]

 7. Renewal period

 For the purposes of section 15(1) the period commencing 6 weeks before the registration of a person is due to expire and ending when the person’s registration expires is the renewal period for the application for the renewal of the person’s registration.